viamrobotics/docs/docs/getting-started/app-usage.md

 Click the clipboard icon to copy a location secret key.

-Provide this key to allow for programmatic authentication and access to the location.
+Use this key in your code as an access token for the Robot or Signaling Service (App API).

 You can add a new key to **Location Secret Keys** at any time, but you can only remove a key if there will be at least one other key remaining.

 {{% alert title="Caution" color="caution" %}}
 Be cautious when using *location secret keys* in code.

-Do not make them publicly available, as any entity attempting to access your location who has this token will be verified for access, compromising the security of your system.
+Do not make a valid key publicly available, as any entity attempting to access your location who has this token will be authenticated, compromising the security of your system.

 Note *where* and *when* you utilize a key for sharing a location, and be aware that generating a new secret key will render all older keys invalid.
 {{% /alert %}}